 The successful candidate will contribute to the commissioning, development and application of a new single photon imaging instrument based on a state-of-the-art electron multiplying charge coupled device (EMCCD) capable of capturing radio-fluorescence emissions at the level of single sand-sized mineral grains.
 This post offers an exciting opportunity for a highly motivated individual to make a significant impact in an emerging field of geo-chronological research.

 Candidates must hold or be close to completion of a doctorate in a relevant field but given the nature of this research, the PDRA should have a strong background in luminescence physics and preferably be already familiar with IR-RF dating, spectroscopic analyses and/or low light luminescence imaging techniques.

 The closing date for applications is 12.00 noon on Friday 20 March 2020

 Applications for this vacancy are to be made online.

-To apply for this role and for further details, please click on the link below:
+To apply for this role and for further details, including the job description and selection criteria, please click on the link below: